lit-codes/infrastructure/docker/rmp/README.md

 This is our backend code, currently pretty dumb, and does nothing useful but handling authentication and serving the front-end static content.

+# To build the image

+To build and push the image you can run the `build.sh`, see [how to build the images](../README.md#how-to-build-the-images).

 # Work-in-Progress

 If you came accross this repo, please note that this is a work-in-progress and